Ernesto De Pascale: The 1970s

 Ernesto de Pascale was born in Florence.
 He attended the famous Liceo Classico Dante in Florence (whose students include actors Davide Riondino and Paolo Hendel, Italian rock icon Piero Pelù, politicians and writers Giorgio Van Straten and Giovanni Gozzini, politician Matteo Renzi) from 1971 on, until he was thrown out for having destroyed his classroom by fire and physical violence.
 At that high school, he met the seeds of his first band (bassist and singer Alessandro Ulivi) and formed his proto psychedelic band, Implosion, with no music rules but noise.
 Then in 1976 Ernesto, right out of high school after some very adventurous times, put together Lightshine as a conversion from noise to redneck collar country rock in time for his first radio broadcast.

 Ernesto de Pascale, although he was very young, was an eyewitness to many important music events of that decade of eclecticism.
-Photos of early incarnation of bands as Genesis, VDGG, King Crimson, Amazing Blondel, Soft Machine, Nucleus, Audience are part of his personal collection and a tons of memorabilia are stored in his house.
+Photos of early incarnation of bands as Genesis, VDGG, King Crimson, Amazing Blondel, Soft Machine, Nucleus, Audience are part of his personal collection and tons of memorabilia are stored in his house.